adi658/cert-manager/docs/tutorials/acme/migrating-from-kube-lego.rst

 6. Verified that the cert-manager installation is working

-1. Scale down kube-lego
+1. Scale down kube-certmanager
 =======================

-Before we begin deploying cert-manager, it is best we scale our kube-lego deployment down to 0 replicas.
+Before we begin deploying cert-manager, it is best we scale our kube-certmanager deployment down to 0 replicas.
 This will prevent the two controllers potentially 'fighting' each other.
-If you deployed kube-lego using the official deployment YAMLs, a command like so should do:
+If you deployed kube-certmanager using the official deployment YAMLs, a command like so should do:

 .. code-block:: shell

-   $ kubectl scale deployment kube-lego \
+   $ kubectl scale deployment kube-certmanager \
-       --namespace kube-lego \
+       --namespace kube-certmanager \
        --replicas=0

-You can then verify your kube-lego pod is no longer running with:
+You can then verify your kube-certmanager pod is no longer running with:

 .. code-block:: shell

-   $ kubectl get pods --namespace kube-lego
+   $ kubectl get pods --namespace kube-certmanager

 2. Deploy cert-manager
 ======================